democracyworks/kehaar/README.md

-you to listen for the result from the "get-factorial" queue. `wire-up-service` listens on `factorial-ch` for messages, creates a response channel, sends a message to the "get-factorial" queue with a correlation ID, listens on a response queue, and finally puts the response (edn-decoded, naturally) onto the response channel.
+you to listen for the result from the "get-factorial" queue. `wire-up-service` listens on `factorial-ch` for messages, creates a response channel, sends a message to the "get-factorial" queue with a correlation ID, listens on a reply-to queue, and finally puts the response (edn-decoded, naturally) onto the response channel.
+The reply-to queue must receive a reply within 1000ms, otherwise it will close the response channel.

 ```clojure
 (let [response-ch (request-factorial 5)]